satori-com/mzbench/doc/scenarios/spec.md

 Register a [resource file](#resource-files) as `<ResourceName>`.

-If the file is on your local machine, put it in the same directory where you invoke `mzbench run`.
+If the file is on your local machine, put it in the same directory where your scenario is.

 **`<Type>`** is one of the following atoms: